Finding The Best Sales Recruiters

 Use a Personal Approach

 When reaching out to a potential hire, address them by name and avoid any appearance of their name being inserted into a form.
-While it’s important to talk about compensation, don’t forget to speak about company culture and the unique benefits of working for your company.
+While talking about compensation is important, don’t forget to speak about company culture and the unique benefits of working for your company.

-Many leave their positions due to poor compensation and/or a hostile company atmosphere.
+Many leave their positions due to poor compensation and a hostile company atmosphere.
 Put the candidate’s worry to rest by selling them the benefits of hiring with you.